International Sweepstakes & Contest Laws That May Cause You Problems

-Sweden: In Sweden, all games of chance (sweepstakes and instant wins) are banned.
+Sweden: In Sweden, most games of chance (sweepstakes and instant wins) are banned — unless they are simple social giveaways involving non-cash or cash equivalent prizes (UPDATED JANUARY 2019).
 Games of skill (contests) are allowed, though!

 Ireland: In Ireland, all games of chance (sweepstakes and instant wins) requiring purchase are banned unless a sponsor is a non-profit charity.

 Italy: In Italy, you must have your promotion registered, bonded, and have your rules reviewed by Italian counsel – plus you must involve a public official in winner selection.
 As if that were not cost prohibitive enough, you must also collect all of your sweepstakes data in Italy.